By Joanna Knoth, Senior Associate and Gemma Little, Associate

 Modern awards and enterprise agreements

-If an employee is covered by a modern award or an enterprise agreement, they may be entitled to overtime, penalty rates or other allowances for hours work outside their ordinary hours.
+If an employee is covered by a modern award or an enterprise agreement, they may be entitled to overtime, penalty rates or other allowances for hours work outside of, or in addition to, their ordinary hours.

 Employers should familiarise themselves with their obligations under any applicable awards or agreements.

-Employers must ensure that they pay employees the same as, or more than, the remuneration the employee is entitled to under any applicable award or enterprise agreement.
+Employers must ensure they pay employees at least, or more than, the amounts they are entitled to be paid under any applicable award or enterprise agreement.
 Failure to do so may result in a breach of the Fair Work Act 2009 (Cth) and, among other matters, the imposition of monetary penalties against the employer.